Cary McDermott

 Your Inner Child of the Past.
 By Hugh Missildine.
 How patterns of responding can be established in childhood, and how to support yourself to change them.

-The Artist’s Development Kit A great tool for thinking about and planning your development as any kind of artist/creative.
+The Artist’s Development Kit.
+A great tool for thinking about and planning your development as any kind of artist/creative.

 Creativity: Flow and the Psychology of Discovery.
 By Mihaly Csikszentmihalyi.
 The author/psychologist uses his now well-known notion of ‘flow’ (fully immersed in a feeling of energised focus) to explore the creative process through interviews with creatives in many fields from scientists to artists.
 Another classic.